-By serving your site’s content via the closest CDN server to your reader’s physical location, they will experience quicker site rendering.
+By serving your site’s content via the closest CDN edge server to your reader’s physical location, they will experience quicker site rendering across the globe.

 Slow-loading sites can drive readers away, so by improving performance, you can boost your traffic, reduce bounce rates, and increase time on page and the number of pages people enjoy on your site.

 CDNs can help optimize the elements of your site

 From minification to file compressions, CDNs’ additional features can help speed up your site by reducing the amount of data that is exchanged between the browser and the server.
 CDNs can provide image compression services, minify scripts, and perform other helpful optimizations that can lead to quicker load times for your reader.